Battle of the Rhône Crossing: Carthaginian campaign across the Ebro

 The Carthaginian Army crossed the Ebro River in three columns.
 The northernmost crossed at the confluence of the Ebro and Sicoris River and then proceeded along the river valley into the mountain countries.
 The central column crossed the Ebro at the oppidum of Mora and marched inland.
 The main column under Hannibal, along with the treasure chest and elephants, crossed the Ebro at the town of Edeba and proceeded directly along the coast through Tarraco, Barcino, Gerunda, Emporiae and Illiberis.
 The separate detachments marched in a way to provide mutual support if needed, and the coastal detachment under Hannibal was also tasked with countering any possible Roman intervention.

 Hannibal spent the months of July and August of 218BC crossing the two hundred miles from the Ebro River to the Pyrenées, conquering the area by campaigning against the "Illurgetes”, perhaps not the Ilergetes at Llerida who were pro-Carthaginian, but another obscure tribe between Tarraco and Barcino, the Bargusii at Serga valley, the Ausetani between Vich and Gerona along with the Lacetani, the Aeronosii, and the Andosini tribes.
 Hannibal stormed several unspecified cities and this campaign aimed to subdue the region as quickly as possible, leading to heavy Carthaginian casualties.
 After subduing the Iberian tribes, but leaving the Greek cities unmolested, Hannibal reorganized his army.
 A general named Hanno, who has been identified by various authors as Hannibal's nephew (son of Hasdrubal the Fair), a brother, or no Barcid relation, garrisoned the newly conquered territory north of the Eboo with 10,000 infantry and 1,000 cavalries and based himself to specifically watch over the Bargusii, a pro-Roman tribe.
 Hanno also guarded the communication lines with Hasdrubal Barca, and the heavy baggage left by Hannibal near a camp at Cissa.

 Hannibal next released 3,000 Carpetani soldiers, along with 7,000 other warriors of dubious loyalty, so the Carthaginian army now numbered 50,000 infantry and 9,000 cavalry and 37 elephants.
-The Carthaginian detachments next crossed the Pyrenees into Gaul and regrouped at Illiberis in early September of 218BC.
+The Carthaginian detachments next crossed the Pyrenees into Gaul and regrouped at Illiberis in early September of 218 BC.
 They probably avoided the coastal road, as it contains many forested gorges and moved either through the Col de Banyuls or the Col du Perthus or Col de la Perche, avoiding the Greeks on the coast altogether.

 Hannibal had taken almost three months to move from Cartagena to the Pyrenees.
 The reason for this is probably Hannibal first waited for news of Roman deployments, and then marched slowly so the Romans had time to invade Spain and meet defeat, also give the impression of a difficult march through Iberia to the Romans before marching for Italy.
-Hannibal's strategic goal of securing Spain was foiled, because the arrival of Scipio to Spain was delayed by three months due to the revolt of Boii and Insubres in the summer of 218BC.
+Hannibal's strategic goal of securing Spain was foiled, because the arrival of Scipio to Spain was delayed by three months due to the revolt of Boii and Insubres in the summer of 218 BC.